 This committee directs and oversees the Forensic Anthropology Graduate Program within the Department of Anatomy and Neurobiology.
 Its responsibilities include but are not limited to: admission decisions, policy-making, the establishment of academic requirements, the resolution of disputes and curriculum development.
-The Committee consists of the Director of the Forensic Anthropology Graduate Program, the Associate Director of the Forensic Anthropology Graduate Program and at least one additional full-time faculty member.
+The Committee consists of the Director of the Forensic Anthropology Graduate Program, the Associate Director of the Forensic Anthropology Graduate Program, the Associate Director of the Forensic Anthropology Graduate Program and at least one additional full-time faculty member.